 In the Enneagram, the subtypes are one of the most critical, yet most widely misunderstood, elements of the system.

-What is a subtype?
-The subtype speaks to the “instinct” you have for how the world works and your place in it.
+The subtype speaks the combination of your “instinct” and your primary Enneagram type.
+Your “instinct” is your innate sense of how the world works and your place in it.
 This isn’t a conscious choice you’ve made, it is more like a default setting.

-intimate (sometimes called the one-to-one or sexual subtype).
+- intimate (sometimes called the one-to-one or sexual instinct).

-These three subtypes offer more clues into where your attention goes and what your worldview focuses on.
+These three instincts offer more clues into where your attention goes and what your worldview focuses on.

-The subtype is where your attention gravitates.
+The dominant instinct is where your attention gravitates.
 Metaphorically, you can think of a stool with three legs.
 One of the legs is shorter, and this causes you to lean in more here.
-In the Enneagram, this is your dominant subtype.
+In the Enneagram, this is your dominant instinct.

-Your dominant subtype is not necessarily where you have the most success.
+Your dominant instinct is not necessarily where you have the most success.
 It is where you have the most concern.
-For example, a self-preservation subtype may have deep concerns about financial security, a social subtype may feel discomfort in groups, and an intimate subtype may avoid relationships.
-This is because these are “heavy” topics for each subtype.
+For example, a self-preservation instinct may have deep concerns about financial security, a social instinct may feel discomfort in groups, and an intimate instinct may avoid relationships.
+This is because these are “heavy” topics for people with this dominate instinct.
 Their attention gravitates there because the topic feels important and, at times, thorny.

-These three subtypes apply to all nine of the primary Enneagram types, so when combined with the primary type, there are 27 distinct personality profiles.
-This distinction is where a lot of confusion comes from – people are trying to find themselves in one of 9 personality profiles but they should be trying to find themselves in one of 27.
+These three instincts apply to all nine of the primary Enneagram types, so when combined with the primary type, there are 27 distinct personality profiles.
+This distinction is where a lot of confusion comes from – people are trying to find themselves in one of 9 personality profiles, but they should be trying to find themselves in one of 27.